 - 3.0 The state of Minnesota is divided into two general geographic pools: (1) the Metropolitan Pool, as defined in Section 2.0; and (2) the Greater Minnesota Pool, which consists of the balance of the state.
 Distribution of tax credits between the two general pools is based on the share of the state's public assistance recipients residing in each area, pursuant to Minnesota Statutes § 462A.222, subd.
-1a.
-Greater Minnesota is 38 percent and the Metropolitan Pool is 62 percent. - 3.1 Under Minnesota Statutes § 462A.222, certain cities and counties have been designated as suballocators to allocate and monitor tax credits to eligible projects in their cities or counties.
+1a. - Under Minnesota Statutes § 462A.222, certain cities and counties have been designated as suballocators to allocate and monitor tax credits to eligible projects in their cities or counties.
 Some suballocators have entered into a Joint Powers Agreement with Minnesota Housing under which Minnesota Housing will perform the credit allocation and compliance monitoring. - 3.2 Except for the nonprofit set-aside, Minnesota Housing will not accept applications for developments located within the jurisdiction of suballocators in Round 1 unless the suballocator has entered into a Joint Powers Agreement with Minnesota Housing or has returned all of their credits to Minnesota Housing.
-Minnesota Housing will administer the tax credits for all areas outside the jurisdiction of suballocators. - For a thorough discussion of nonprofit set-aside procedures, refer to Article 4.
-For suballocator procedures, refer to Article 12. - 3.3 The distribution of tax credits for Greater Minnesota is based on the housing needs assessment prepared by Minnesota Housing staff and comments from the Greater Minnesota Allocation and Need Analysis Task Force, as amended for the 2019 QAP to incorporate updated demographic data.3 - 3.4 The distribution of tax credits for the Metropolitan Area was developed by the Metropolitan Council, in consultation with Minnesota Housing and representatives of local government and housing and redevelopment authorities, as amended for the 2019 QAP to incorporate updated demographic data 4.
+Minnesota Housing will administer the tax credits for all areas outside the jurisdiction of suballocators.

+For a thorough discussion of nonprofit set-aside procedures, refer to Article 4.
+For suballocator procedures, refer to Article 12.

+- 3.3 The distribution of tax credits for Greater Minnesota will be based on the housing needs assessment prepared by Minnesota Housing staff and comments from the Greater Minnesota Allocation and Need Analysis Task Force, as amended for the 2020 QAP to incorporate updated demographic data.3 - 3.4 The distribution of tax credits for the Metropolitan Area will be developed by the Metropolitan Council, in consultation with Minnesota Housing and representatives of local government and housing and redevelopment authorities, as amended for the 2020 QAP to incorporate updated demographic data 4. - 3.5 As of January 2018, the distribution between the two pools is 39% in the Greater Minnesota Pool and 61% in the Metropolitan Pool.
+Minnesota Housing will update the distribution for the 2020 QAP based upon updated demographic data in early 2019 and the applicable distribution will be posted on Minnesota Housing's website.